Does Composite Decking Stain?

-Our decks are exposed to several natural factors like direct sunlight and driving rainwater.
-Because of this, proper maintenance and preservation is necessary.
-Nevertheless, after years of abuse, your deck will soon require a major facelift.
+Our decks are exposed to several natural factors like direct sunlight and rain.
+Because of this, proper maintenance and cleaning are necessary.
+Nevertheless, your deck will soon require a major facelift after years of abuse.

-There are a lot of decking options in the market and it is important to know them.
-Building or replacing your deck is now quite easy, unlike before where material options were limited.
-Alternative deckboard materials like wood plastic composites (WPCs) and PVC are now made available and both homeowners and builders love them.
-Furthermore, with the advancement of technology, composite decking has undergone a lot of development.
+There are a lot of decking options on the market, and it is important to know them.
+The building or replacing of your deck is now quite easy, unlike before when material options were limited.
+Alternative deck board materials like wood-plastic composites (WPCs) and PVC are now available, and both homeowners and builders love them.
+Furthermore, with the advancement of technology, composite decking has undergone a lot of development over recent years.

 Composite decking is now part of the home improvement industry.
-More and more consumers and builders can discover alternative materials, making their preference continually increase.
+More and more consumers and builders can discover alternative materials, increasing their preferences.
 The improvement is undeniable as composite decking has been featured in prominent home improvement programs.
-Homeowners brag about how great their composite decking is compared to the traditional and estate agents now include them as an upgrade in their listings.
+Homeowners brag about how great their composite decking is compared to traditional wood.
+Estate agents now include them as an upgrade in their listings.
 Since its development with regards to use, materials and availability, composite decking is considered a luxury nowadays.
-Though several homeowners and builders prefer them, some still question its comparability to wooden decking.
+Though several homeowners and builders prefer them, some still question their comparability to wooden decking.

-There are several issues that were observed in wood decking like cracking and splitting.
-Homeowners prefer composite decking since it does not absorb water that creates cracks and splits.
-The moisture instead keeps the joists from drying properly, unlike wood which is more prone to rot and decay when not dry.
-Consequently, there were also issues associated with composite decking, like the cost.
+Several issues were observed in wood decking, like cracking and splitting.
+Homeowners prefer composite decking since it does not absorb water, creating cracks and splits.
+Instead, the moisture keeps the joists from drying properly, unlike wood which is more prone to rot and decay when not dry.
+Consequently, there were also issues associated with composite deckings, such as higher costs.

-Composite decking is considered to be more costly compared to traditional wood decks due to the materials it contains.
+Composite decking is considered more costly than traditional wood decks due to the materials it contains.
 Moreover, the cost associated with its installation is also high since it requires complex steps.
-It is important for the joists to be close together to avoid bowing and warping.
+The joists need to be close together to avoid bowing and warping.
 The pre-drilling and fastening processes add to its cost.

-Though the materials used in composite decks were intended to reduce rot and extend its life, they are still not indestructible.
-Scratching is considered to be another issue of composite decking as the board’s surface can be scratched easily.
-The use of heat guns and wire brush is suggested to have prevented this but, it can only give more damage to the material and would cause melted and uneven areas.
+Though the materials used in composite decks were intended to reduce rot and extend their life, they are still not indestructible.
+Scratching is considered to be another issue of composite decking, as the board’s surface can be scratched easily.
+The use of heat guns and wire brush is suggested to have prevented this, but it can only cause more damage to the material and would cause melted and uneven areas.

 The most common issue with composite decking is caused by mould.
 If your deck is located in an area where it gets more frequently wet, moulding and stains would be another problem.
 However, wood decking also encounters this.
 They can grow mould, mildew and algae.
 While wood decking can have this resolved by cleaning and resurfacing, composite decking needs to use special cleaning chemicals, leaving it more porous and prone to mould growth in the future.